clef-men/article_zoo_popl/popl26-response-draft.md

 - Some functions of the (non-atomic) Array module are implemented in C for efficiency reasons (`Array.blit`, `Array.sub`), reviewers could consider asking for the same effort on atomic arrays.
 On the other hand, it is unclear that these functions should be provided in the first place, as they would not operate atomically on their atomic array arguments.

 ### Review B

 > - Many references to private communication

 As mentioned in the introduction, most of these communications happened in public, but we had to hide the references to specific issues/PRs from the present submission as they would rather directly contradict the POPL instructions to carefully preserve anonymity.
 For example, we followed the standard *public* RFC process to discuss the design of Atomic record fields, and our local non-anonymous version of our paper of course links to our RFC and the following discussion, but providing this link to POPL reviewers would immediately de-anonymize some of the authors.
-When we cite specific individuals by name in our discussion of how the design evolved over time, it is to credit their contribution and not to suggest that we interacted in private.
+When we cite specific individuals by name in our discussion of how the design evolved over time, it is to credit their contribution, not to suggest that we interacted in private.

 We would of course link to those public discussions in a non-anonymous version of our work.